mstuttgart/pynocchio/README.md

-pyellow-comic-reader
+pynocchio-comic-reader
 ====================

-Pyellow is a image viewer specialized in manga/comic reading.
+Pynocchio is a image viewer specialized in manga/comic reading.